Matt-and-Gib/gleemail/README.md

 #### How to Connect with Your Friend

 If you've configured the hardware correctly, simply upload the code to your Arduino, open the serial monitor, and follow the prompts on screen (the LCD and serial monitor).
-If you haven't yet wired the hardware, refer to the [Wiring Diagram](#diagram).
+If you haven't yet wired the hardware, first refer to the [Wiring Diagram](#diagram).

 #### Unexpected Behavior?

 Experiencing unexpected behavior?
 Maybe we've run into your problem before you!
-The first step we'd advise you take if anything unexpected happens is to turn on Verbose Mode.
+The first step we'd advise you take if anything unexpected happens is to turn on Verbose Mode and try it again.
 Please see [startup codes](#startup-codes) for further instructions.

 If that doesn't solve your problem, submit an [issue on GitHub](https://github.com/Matt-and-Gib/gleemail/issues) and we will take a look at it (*should the stars align*).